Frequently Asked Questions

 How many clients a week are postdoctoral fellows expected to see?

-Postdoctoral fellows and CAPS' licensed staff members take part in being on duty for a rotating one-week on-call shift.
-Typically, you are on call 4 or 5 times during the academic school year.
-During the shift, you may receive calls from residence life staff, public safety officers, or other University personnel to provide psychological consultation regarding a student issue.
+Are postdoctoral fellows required to be on call on nights and weekends?
+Postdoctoral fellows and CAPS' senior staff members take part in being on call after hours for a rotating one-week shift.
+Typically, you are on call 4 or 5 times during the year.
+During the shift, you may receive calls from office of community living staff, the office of the Dean of students, public safety, or from Protocall (the CAPS contracted after hours service) to provide psychological consultation regarding a student issue.
 Postdoctoral fellows always have access to licensed staff members for support and consultation during their on-call shifts.

+Can I expect a diverse caseload?
 During the current academic year, the University of San Francisco enrolled approximately 10,000 students in its five schools and colleges and is one of the most ethnically diverse universities in the nation.
-In the 2023 U.S. News & World Report, the University was rated 2nd in the nation for student diversity.
+In the latest U.S. News & World Report, the University was rated 1st in the nation for student diversity.

 Clients seen at CAPS are representative of the diverse student body of USF in near equal proportions.
-Additionally, many students are drawn to USF for its diversity and are eager to discuss cultural issues in therapy.
+Additionally, many students are drawn to USF for its diversity and are eager to discuss identity/cultural issues in therapy.

 What do postdoctoral fellows do after they leave CAPS?